 So here's the final -- here's the key point.

 Tell me a matrix -- I have to say that I can't say A transpose A is always invertible.

+Twenty-seven.
 And is that matrix invertible?
-No.

 And why do I -- I knew it wouldn't be invertible anyway.

 And if I have a product of matrices of rank one, the product is not going to have a rank bigger than one.